HubRise/website/content/apps/bwares/en/overview.md

 ## Integration Features

-Connecter BWares à HubRise permet à votre borne de commande de :
+Connecting BWares to HubRise allows your self-ordering kiosk to:

 - Push orders into HubRise, including order status.
 - Push customer information into HubRise.
 - Pull a catalog from HubRise, with variants support.
+- Synchronise inventory with HubRise.
 - Synchronise opening hours with HubRise.

 ---